St Michael and All Angels Church, Edmondthorpe

 St Michael and All Angels Church is a redundant Anglican church in the village of Edmondthorpe, Leicestershire, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building, and is under the care of the Churches Conservation Trust.

 History

-The tower dates from the 13th century.
+The church tower dates from the 13th century.
 The chancel also dates from this century.
 Aisles were added during the following century, and in the 15th century the clerestory was built and the height of the chancel was raised.
 Alterations were carried out during the 19th century, including re-roofing the north aisle in 1858, installing a new clock in 1860, and a restoration in 1861–62.

 Architecture

 Exterior

 Parts of the church are constructed in ironstone and others in limestone; the roofs are covered in lead.
 Its plan consists of a nave with a clerestory, north and south aisles, north and south porches, a chancel, and a west tower.

 The tower is in three stages, separated by string courses, with angle buttresses on the west side, and a three-stage semicircular stair turret on the southeast.
 The bottom stage contains a lancet window on the west side.
 In the middle stage is a blocked double lancet on each side, and clock dials on the west and north faces.
 The top stage contains double lancet bell openings on each side.
 At the top of the tower is a quatrefoil frieze, four gargoyles, a crenellated parapet with pinnacles at the corners, and the tower is surmounted by a pyramidal roof with a weathervane.

 The clerestory is in three bays with a moulded parapet, a gable, and three triple lancets on each side.
 The north aisle has four bays, and it contains three triple lancet windows.
 In both the east and west ends of the aisle is a triple lancet.
 The north porch has a gable surmounted by a cross, and it contains stone benches.
 The chancel is in two bays.
 At its east end is a triple lancet window, and there are three double lancets along each side, and a blocked doorway on the north side.
 On the arch of the south porch is a sundial acting as a finial.
 To the right of the porch is a double and a triple lancet window.
 At the east end of the south aisle is a blocked triple lancet.